Gartner Xpo 2019: Merkle and ActionIQ on the “Hierarchy of CDP Needs”

 “There is no single vendor is who right for every single organization,” said Debrabant.

-Nevertheless, Howard and DeBrabant provided a concrete framework to enable any organization determine whether a CDP is right provider for them.
+Nevertheless, Howard and DeBrabant provided a concrete framework to enable any organization determine whether a CDP provider is the right provider for them.
 Here are some of the key steps they outlined:

 - Determine strategy and use cases.
 By defining overall strategy, you can begin to define use cases.
 And these use cases are vital in determining whether a specific CDP can drive value for your particular organization.